ahf/onion-vim/README.markdown

 ## Configuration

+You can configure this plug-in using the following variables.
+All of the variables can be set in your `~/.vimrc`.
+For example: `let g:onion_copyright_holder = "John Doe"`.

 - `g:onion_copyright_holder` (Default: `The Tor Project, Inc`)

   When creating a new file within the Tor source tree we will use this